JesseEmond/blitz-2024-registration/README.md

-We can aim at a single meteor and hit it, but as we start aiming at more meteors our shots might start interacting with each other with their splits, so we also want to, to some degree, simulate the logic the server is using to update rockets & meteors and check for hits.
+We can aim at a single meteor and hit it, but as we start aiming at more meteors our shots might start interacting with each other with their splits, so we also want to simulate (to some degree) the logic the server is using to update rockets & meteors and check for hits.

 We want to do this in primarily 2 cases:
-1. When picking a target, to make sure we'd actually hit it;
+1. When picking a target, to make sure that we'd actually hit it;
 2. On every tick, to see if we should update our active targets to match reality (e.g. due to an unexpected spawn or split interaction).